s-matyukevich/raspberry-pi-os/docs/lesson05/rpi-os.md

     handle_invalid_entry 0, SYSCALL_ERROR
 ```

-`el0_svc` first loads the address of the syscall table in the `stbl` (it is just an alias to the `x27` register) and syscall number in the `scno` variable.
+`el0_svc` first loads the address of the syscall table in the `stbl` (it is just an alias to the `x27` register.) and syscall number in the `scno` variable.
 Then interrupts are enabled and syscall number is compared to the total number of syscalls in the system — if it is greater or equal an error message is shown.
 If syscall number falls within the required range, it is used as an index in the syscall table array to obtain a pointer to the syscall handler.
 Next, the handler is executed and after it finishes `ret_from_syscall` is called.
 Note, that we don't touch here registers `x0` – `x7` — they are transparently passed to the handler.

 ```
 ret_from_syscall: